-- Help with the older children – school, homework, sports, bed and bath time.
+- Help with the older children, including school, homework, sports, bed and bath time.

-Many mothers experience the baby blues during the first few days after giving birth.
-If a new mother continues to feel blue for more than several days, she should immediately contact her doctor.
+Many mothers experience the baby blues the first few days after giving birth.
+If a new mother continues to feel blue for more than several days, she should contact her doctor immediately.
 Postpartum depression (PPD) occurs in about 20% of women and can occur any time in the first year after giving birth.

-Postpartum depression can interfere with the bonding process between mother and child, and this emotional bonding process is the most important task of infancy.
+Postpartum depression can interfere with the important emotional bonding process between mother and child.
 Having PPD is nothing to be ashamed of!
 Instead, it’s an important signal that the mother needs to take her symptoms seriously, without judgment, and seek the support needs.

 Postpartum psychosis in new mothers usually occurs within the first 48 hours to two weeks after childbirth and is characterized by bizarre behavior, hallucinations, delusions, and other extreme symptoms.
 Call your doctor immediately at the first sign of such symptoms, as there is a high risk of infanticide and suicide.